Texas Digital Library offers many opportunities for students.

 We understand that conferences and other forms of professional development in the library world can be expensive and sometimes hard to come by.
 That’s why Texas Digital Library is excited to offer the a TCDL Student Scholarship.
 Five students will be awarded free registration for the TDL Leadership Academy as well as TCDL.
 Applications are now open.

 Nominate a deserving student

 Did you know there is a Student Excellence Award for students just like you?
 Well, there is.
-Nominate a deserving colleague for a TDL Award (or, nominate yourself!) for this unique award recognizing the critical work done by undergraduates and graduate students.
+Nominate a deserving colleague for a TDL Award (or nominate yourself) for this unique award recognizing the critical work done by undergraduates and graduate students.
 It only takes a few minutes to fill out a form.
 Visit tdl.org/awards to learn more.
-Winners will be announced at the TCDL opening ceremony.
+Winners receive free registration to TCDL and the Leadership Academy.

 Volunteering at TCDL is a great way to become involved with the Texas library and archives community.
 Aside from meeting potential future colleagues, volunteers are also able to attend several conference sessions.
 Plus, you get a free registration to TCDL (which includes breakfast and lunch).
 Send us a message at firstname.lastname@example.org if you’re interested.